-Frontier Airlines flight emergency lands in North Carolina following odor-related event
+Frontier Airlines plane emergency lands in North Carolina following odor-related event

 The airline said the plane experienced 'a fume/odor event'

-A Frontier Airlines flight made an emergency landing at Raleigh-Durham International Airport (RDU) out of an abundance of caution Saturday, following an odor-related incident.
+A Frontier Airlines aircraft made an emergency landing at Raleigh-Durham International Airport (RDU) in North Carolina Saturday out of an abundance of caution after an odor-related incident.

 "Earlier today, Frontier Airlines Flight 1159 from Norfolk to Orlando experienced a fume/odor event.
-Out of an abundance of caution, the aircraft diverted to Raleigh-Durham and both passengers and crew exited the aircraft via evacuation slides," a spokesperson for Frontier Airlines told Fox News.
+Out of an abundance of caution, the aircraft diverted to Raleigh-Durham, and both passengers and crew exited the aircraft via evacuation slides," a spokesperson for Frontier Airlines told Fox News.

+STUCK SEAT LED TO WILD BRAWL ON AMERICAN AIRLINES FLIGHT, WITNESS SAYS

-The spokesperson added that no injuries to passengers or crew were reported and that there was no indication of a fire on board the aircraft.
+The spokesperson added that no injuries to passengers or crew were reported and there was no indication of a fire aboard the aircraft.

-"All passengers are safely inside the airport terminal and the airline is in the process of finalizing arrangements to get them to their final destinations," the spokesperson added.
+"All passengers are safely inside the airport terminal, and the airline is in the process of finalizing arrangements to get them to their final destinations," the spokesperson added.

+Frontier Airlines flights have repeatedly made headlines in recent months for various incidents.

+FRONTIER AIRLINES PASSENGER SEEN TAPED TO SEAT AFTER ALLEGEDLY TARGETING FLIGHT ATTENDANTS

 CLICK HERE TO GET THE FOX NEWS APP